-6 Introduction

-The Introduction summarizes the rationale for the study and gives a concise background.
-Use references to provide the most salient background rather than an exhaustive review.
+" 6 Introduction The Introduction summarizes the rationale for the study and gives a concise background.
+Use references to provide the most salient background rather than a exhaustive review.
 The last sentence should concisely state your purpose for carrying out the study (not methods, results, or conclusion).

-9 Results

-Emphasize or summarize only important observations.
+9 Results Emphasize or summarize only important observations.
 Simple data may be set forth in the text with no need for tables or figures.
-Give absolute values, not merely percentages, particularly for the control values.
+Give absolute values, not merel percentages, particularly for the control values.
 Present your results followed by (Table 1 or Figure 2).
-Do not write "Table 1 shows that" or "Figure 2 demonstrated that."

-Author guidelines, Acta Pharmacologica Sinica
+Do not write "Table 1 shows that" or "Figure 2 demonstrated that." " - Author guidelines, Acta Pharmacologica Sinid ELSEVIER Building Insights.
+Breaking Boundaries.TM it at higher partial pressures.
+H2S had a positive influence on the hydrodenitrogenation conversions of 2-methylpiperidine and 2-methylpyridine.
+DBT had a negative effect on the hydrogenation of 2methylpyridine, but did not influence the C-N bond cleavage of 2-methylpiperidine.
+Therefore, C-N and C-S bond breaking takes place at different active sites, whereas the hydrogenation sites for N- and Scontaining molecules may be the same. © 2003 Elsevier Inc. All rights reserved.

 - How to write a good manuscript for an international journal

-- > Preparations before starting
+- Preparations before starting

-- > Construction of an article
+- Construction of an article

-- > Technical details
+- Fechnical details